 What are the similarities and differences amongst rigid wheelchairs?

-All rigid wheelchairs are custom wheelchairs.
+All rigid wheelchairs are tailor-made wheelchairs.
 They are manufactured to the specifications for an individual, including the size, front frame angle, inset, and choice of casters, rear wheels and tires.

 Some models of rigid wheelchairs are adjustable, while others are fixed.
 Adjustable rigid wheelchairs may allow for changes in the rear axle or in the back angle.
 This option is good for an individual who may experience change over time and who may require resulting changes in the centre of gravity for performance.
 An individual who is very experienced in using a rigid wheelchair may elect a fixed rigid frame as they know the exact set up that optimizes fit and performance for them.
 An active rigid chair is fully welded with few parts that can be changed in position.
 The active rigid back canes (shown below) are fully welded and help to transfer energy directly from the upper extremities to the axles for the most efficient propulsion.